 Advanced Common Sensesm is the online home of Web usability consultant and author Steve Krug.

-And of course I'm always happy to teach in-house workshops, if you’d like your team to learn how to do more usability testing with less effort.
+But I'm always happy to teach in-house workshops, if you’d like your team to learn how to do more usability testing with less effort.

 3rd edition!
 After 14 years, I finally updated the book that’s become almost everyone’s introduction to Web usability (500,000 copies in 20 languages).
 Don’t Make Me Think, Revisited is still short enough to read on a plane ride, but now the examples are from the 21st century, and it talks about mobile sites and apps.